 - 1 teaspoon chopped fresh basil

 - 1 teaspoon chopped fresh oregano

-- Cut top half off loaf of bread; set aside.
-Carefully hollow out bottom of loaf, leaving a 1/2-in. shell (discard removed bread or save for another use).
+- Preheat oven to 350°.
+Cut top half off loaf of bread.
+Carefully hollow out both halves of loaf, leaving a 1/2-in. shell (discard removed bread or save for another use).

-- In a bowl, combine the remaining ingredients; mix well.
-Spoon into bread shell; replace top.
+- Combine remaining ingredients; mix well.
+Spoon into bottom bread half, mounding as necessary; replace top.
 Wrap in foil.
-Bake at 350° for 25 minutes or until cheese is melted.
+Bake until cheese is melted, about 25 minutes.
 Slice and serve warm.
-Yield: 12 servings.

 Nutrition Facts1 piece: 204 calories, 8g fat (4g saturated fat), 18mg cholesterol, 478mg sodium, 23g carbohydrate (3g sugars, 2g fiber), 9g protein.

 Follow along as we show you how to make these fantastic recipes from our archive.